waggle-sensor/waggle-auth-app/README.md

 * dev: intended for fast, local dev on host machine. debug flags are enabled.
 * prod: intended for testing in docker compose prior to deploying to production cluster. debug flags are disabled and more security settings are enabled.

 For both environments, you will have to set up the keys in `env/<environment>/.env` so that the `downloads` app can work.
-If you are not working on `downloads` this can be ignored.

 - S3_ACCESS_KEY: This is the access key for your S3 storage
 - S3_SECRET_KEY: This is the secret key for your S3 storage
 - PELICAN_KEY_PATH: This is the path to the .pem file for Pelican in the docker container
 - PELICAN_KEY_ID: The id for the jwt public key used for Pelican found in `jwks.json` (https://sagecontinuum.org/.well-known/openid-configuration)
 - BUNDLES_GITHUB_TOKEN: This is the github token Open Policy Agent will use to download bundles from a repo.

+>NOTE: If you are not working on the `downloads` app this can be ignored.

 Optionally, you can configure user login via Globus OIDC for either of these environments.